azist/azos/src/Azos/Data/AST/readme.md

 > **Warning:** Ad-hoc querying ability is an advanced feature which should be carefully designed in your application
 > and data source as opening your underlying data store (such as SQL) for *any kind of ad-hoc filtering may be a
 > dangerous* and unneeded practice.
 The fields/columns to search on may not all be indexed.
 Special care must be taken to
-> ensure that clients can not bring servers down.
+> ensure that clients can not bring servers down with complex queries.
 You should limit search-able column/field lists using Xlat
 > IndentifierLookup and limit supported tree operator types

 An AST expression tree is built of series of nodes, all JSON-serializable.
 The nodes implement visitor design pattern which